Bloodbat/RackInstallerScripts/README.md

 and press ENTER.

-The scripts *do not* check for version correctness before trying to download a VCV Rack distribution, so... make sure you type an available version.
+The scripts *do not* check for version correctness before trying to download a VCV Rack Free distribution, so... make sure you type an available version.

 ## My distro is too old!
 The scripts are incompatible!